 In the case of the colour logo, the colours from the artwork provided by the Global Compact Office should not be modified.
 To ensure readability, the colour logo should always appear on a white or light-coloured background.
 The logo may be reproduced in black and white for use on other backgrounds.
 A screen tint or shade should never be used when reproducing the Global Compact logo or Endorser logo.

 Appearance of the Logos.
-In all materials on which the Global Compact logo is used, the Global Compact logo must appear in isolation, uncluttered by competing images.
-The logo should appear horizontally.
+In all materials on which the Global Compact logo or Endorser logo is used, it must appear in isolation, uncluttered by competing images.
 The logo should not be used as part of a sentence or word phrase or associated with any non-related symbols or graphical elements.
 The Endorser logo must not be used out of context where it is unclear to which organization the "We" refers.

 The use of the United Nations name and emblem, and any abbreviation thereof, is reserved for official purposes of the Organization in accordance with General Assembly resolution 92(I) of 7 December 1946.
 That resolution expressly prohibits the use of the United Nations name and emblem for commercial purposes or in any other way without the prior authorization of the Secretary-General, and it recommends that Member States take the necessary measures to prevent the unauthorized use thereof.
 The United Nations emblem may be authorized for use by non-UN entities in exceptional circumstances, such as for illustrative and educational purposes.
 All uses of the UN emblem by non-UN entities require the prior written authorization of the Secretary-General of the United Nations.
 Requests for such authorization should be submitted to the Office of Legal Affairs, United Nations, New York, NY 10017 or by fax: +1-212-963-3155.
 Any suspected misuse of the United Nations name and emblem should be referred to the Office of Legal Affairs at the United Nations.